 “Norovirus is the leading cause of foodborne illness in the United States accounting for around 5 million of the 21 million annual cases associated with contaminated foods.
 Cost of illness is estimated to be billions of dollars per year.”

 Norovirus has been named the world’s most common cause of diarrhea and the most common food-borne disease in the United States.
 It can strike anywhere, from public schools and private universities to nursing homes and hospitals—even luxury cruise ships are not immune.

 Detection is a critical step in better understanding the virus–where it is and how it spreads–so that its transmission can be checked or better managed.

-Through Puritan's work with the CDC, environmental scientists are now armed with the device and the protocol to not only find norovirus but to confirm recontamination of contaminated surfaces.
+Through Puritan's work, environmental scientists are now armed with the device and the protocol to not only find norovirus but to confirm recontamination of contaminated surfaces.